datawire/ambassador-docs/docs/emissary/pre-release/topics/install/migrate-to-version-2.md

 # $productName$ 2.X Migration Guide

 <Alert severity="info">
-  This guide covers migrating form $productName$ 1.X to $productName$ 2.X.
+  This guide covers migrating from $productName$ 1.X to $productName$ 2.X.
 To upgrade within major versions, see the
   <a href="upgrading">Upgrading $productName$ Guide</a>.
 </Alert>